⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)22.63Measures the current share price relative to the company's trailing twelve months earnings per share, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)22.14Measures the current share price relative to the company's trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of earnings.

-Forward P/E14.40Measures the current share price relative to the company's estimated future earnings per share, providing an indication of expected future value.
+Forward P/E18.10Indicates the current share price relative to estimated future earnings, offering insight into expected valuation based on future profitability.

-Price/Sales (TTM)17.95Compares the company's market capitalization to its revenue over the trailing twelve months, often used for companies with volatile or negative earnings.
+Price/Sales (TTM)17.56Evaluates a company's stock price against its revenue per share over the past twelve months, often used for companies with fluctuating earnings or in early growth stages.

-EV/EBITDA142.67Compares the enterprise value of a company to its earnings before interest, taxes, depreciation, and amortization, often used for valuing capital-intensive businesses.
+EV/EBITDA132.42Measures the total value of a company (Enterprise Value) relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures.

 Peer Comparison